Sterc/modx-minify/README.md

-# Modx Minify
+# ModxMinify

-Modx Minify is a MODX extra that lets you group and minify CSS, SCSS, LESS, and JS files.
-Create named groups of files, then use the `[[!modxMinify]]` snippet to output a single minified file per group.
+ModxMinify is a MODX extra for compiling SCSS and LESS files, grouping and minifying CSS and JS assets.

+Create named groups of files, then use the `modxMinify` snippet to output a single minified file per group.

 ## Usage